mikicz/pytest-classes-talk/slides.md

 # Fixture scope

+- Primary benefit of appropriate scope is speed

 <v-clicks>

-- Primary benefit of appropriate scope is speed
 - The slower a fixture is and the more tests use it, the bigger the benefit
 - Once created, fixture remains active until all tests in scope finish
   - Can lead to unexpected behaviour, if the fixture has a side-effect (like DB insert)
+  - Especially problematic with `autouse=True`

+- Using classes enables using `class`-scoped fixtures, where tests in scope are limited
+- In combination with `autouse=True` classes enhance posibilities of setup for a group of tests

 </v-clicks>

 ---